nickjbrowning/cscs-docs/docs/storage/filesystems.md

 ## Frequently asked questions

 ??? question "My files are gone, but the directories are still there"
-    When the [cleanup policy][ref-storage-cleanup] is applied on LUSTRE file systems, the files are removed, but the directories remain.
+    When the [cleanup policy][ref-storage-cleanup] is applied on Lustre file systems, the files are removed, but the directories remain.

 ??? question "What do messages like `mkdir: cannot create directory 'test': Disk quota exceeded` mean?"
     You have run out of quota on the target file system.